-The calculation of the overall qualification grade is based on the student's performance in all units to the value of 120 credits.
-Students are awarded a Pass, Merit or Distinction qualification grade using the points gained through all 120 credits, at Level 4 for the HNC or Level 5 for the HND, based on unit achievement.
+At least 105 credits must be Pass or above

+All 120 credits count in calculating the grade

 The overall qualification grade is calculated in the same way for the HNC and for the HND.
 The overall qualification grade for the HND will be calculated based on student performance in Level 5 units only.